MrKovar/vidyodl/README.md

 * `/download_audio` - Download the audio from a video

 Once the application has started, you can access the API at `http://localhost:8069/docs` for more information.

+There is also a very important endpoint `/set-proxies` that will set the connection string to whichever Piped instance provides the fastest connection.
+Running this before you begin downloading videos will ensure that you are using the fastest connection possible.
+You should consider running this endpoint every so often to ensure that you are still using the fastest connection as the status Piped instances can change over time.

 ### Prerequisites